Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Sampling Balanced and Compact Districts

-Beyond connectedness, redistricting plans are almost always required to have nearly equal population in every district.
+Beyond connectedness, redistricting plans are always required to have roughly equal population in every district.
 To formalize this requirement, let $\pop(v)$ denote the population of node $v$.
-Then the population of a district is given by
+Then, the population of a district $i$ may be written as $\pop(V_i(\xi)) \ \dfeq \ \sum_{v\in V_i(\xi)}\pop(v)$.
+We quantify the discrepancy between a given plan and the ideal of equal population in every district by the \textit{maximum population deviation},